U.S. Government Programs

 The Community Solutions Program is a program of the Bureau of Educational and Cultural Affairs of the U.S. Department of State, and implemented by IREX.

-The application for the 2019 Community Solutions Program will be open September 19 – October 31, 2018.
+The application for the 2020 Community Solutions Program closes on October 30, 2019.

 More information on the IREX website.